Linnea Södahl: Music career

 As a songwriter Nea has been using her real name, Linnea Södahl, and has written songs for Zara Larsson, Tove Styrke, Tinie Tempah, Felix Jaehn, Twice and Axwell, among others.
 Her songs have received a total of almost two billion streams worldwide on Spotify.
 One of her most famous songs, Lush Life, which became an international hit and the most played song in Sweden during the summer of 2015, has sold ten times platinum in Sweden and platinum in the UK and US.
 As for Swedish artists, Södahl has, in addition to Zara Larsson, Axwell and Tove Styrke, also written songs for Linnea Henriksson, Sabina Ddumba, Skott, Kasbo and Shy Martin.

 On 22 December 2019, Nea was placed number one as a singer and number three as a songwriter on Svensktoppen with the songs "Some Say" (which interpolates Eiffel 65's "Blue (Da Ba Dee)") and "Fira jul med mig" (performed by Linnea Henriksson).
 Other Swedish artists she has written for are Sabina Ddumba, Skott, Kasbo and SHY Martin.

-On September 6, 2019, Södahl released her first own song as an artist under the artist name Nea.
+On 6 September 2019 Södahl released her first own song as an artist under the artist name Nea.
 The debut single "Some Say" was released through Milkshake Label (Sony Music Sweden) and became a major international hit and the 13th most played song on European radio in 2020.
 In Sweden, the song was on Svensktoppen for 57 weeks.
-On January 10, 2020, a remix of "Some Say" made by German DJ Felix Jaehn was released.
+On 10 January 2020 a remix of "Some Say" made by German DJ Felix Jaehn was released.

-On June 12, 2020, Nea released her debut EP "Some Say EP" which in addition to "Some Say" also included the singles "Dedicated", "TG4M" and "Drunk Enough To".
+On 12 June 2020 Nea released her debut EP "Some Say EP" which in addition to "Some Say" also included the singles "Dedicated", "TG4M" and "Drunk Enough To".

-Nea performed at the Spanish music festival Los40 Music Award in 2020 and received to nominations, where she won in the category "Best international dance".
+Nea performed at the Spanish music festival Los40 Music Award in 2020 and received two nominations, where she won in the category "Best international dance".